Etn40ff/rm2-experiments/alpine.md

-# Install alpine linux on rm2
+# Install Alpine linux on rm2

 **WARNING:** these instructions are very experimental, if something goes wrong it is easy to end up in a bootloop.
 You are advised to have a recovery cable